heurist-network/miner-release/README.md

 **Q: Why do I see "Model is not ready.
 Waiting for LLM Server to finish loading the model to start."?**

 **A:** It takes some time to download and load model files before it starts serving requests.
+Please confirm the downloading progress bar is showing up.
+Otherwise, it may indicate that your internet is having issues connecting to HuggingFace where the model files are stored.
+We plan to host the model at a different location soon.

 **Q: Why do I see "CUDA out of memory error"?**